-The Government Mandate to the NHS Commissioning Board
+The Government Mandate to NHS England

-- To set out the ambitions for how the NHS needs to improve over the next 2 years. - Based around 5 domains of the NHS outcomes framework - Preventing people from dying prematurely - Enhancing quality of life for people with long term conditions - Helping people recover from episodes of ill health or following injury - Ensuring people have a positive experience of care - Treating and caring for people in a safe environment and protecting them from avoidable harm - The NHSCB legally required to deliver objectives in Mandate. - The NHSCB is under specific legal duties in relation to tackling health inequalities and advancing equality.
+- To set out the ambitions for how the NHS needs to improve over the next 2 years. - Based around 5 domains of the NHS outcomes framework - Preventing people from dying prematurely - Enhancing quality of life for people with long term conditions - Helping people recover from episodes of ill health or following injury - Ensuring people have a positive experience of care - Treating and caring for people in a safe environment and protecting them from avoidable harm - NHS England legally required to deliver objectives in Mandate. - NHS England is under specific legal duties in relation to tackling health inequalities and advancing equality.